reichherzerp/PropPy/joss/paper.md

-Charged particles (cosmic rays (CRs)) are accelerated to high energies in astrophysical sources until the gyration radius exceeds the system size according to the Hillas criterion, and the CRs can no longer be confined by the accelerator.
+Charged particles (cosmic rays) are accelerated to high energies in astrophysical sources until the gyration radius exceeds the system size according to the Hillas criterion, and the cosmic rays can no longer be confined by the accelerator.
 Since strong magnetic fields with a significant amount of turbulence typically prevail in these sources, the description of particle propagation in the sources is nontrivial and complicate the analytical description of transport.
 As an example, we consider the transport of charged particles in AGN jets, an environment for which the above codes are not optimized but whose underlying transport mechanisms can still be applied.